bredelings/BayesianEstimatorSelfing/README.md

 To install the unreleased development version of BES from github:
 ```
 git clone https://github.com/bredelings/BayesianEstimatorSelfing.git
+git checkout development
 cd BayesianEstimatorSelfing
 ./make_package
-bali-phy-pkg install-archive BES_<version>.tar.gz
+bali-phy-pkg install-archive BES_0.2.0.tar.gz
 ```
-This will probably require the latest (unreleased) version of bali-phy from github as well.
+This will require the latest (unreleased) version of bali-phy from github as well.

 # Contact